CarterPape/carterpape.com/the-blog/making-carterpape-com/_posts/2018-07-28-olivermak-es-is-pretty.md

     - footnotes
     - debugging HTML
 ---

+*Note: Oliver has dramatically simplified his website and removed a lot of content from it since I originally published this.
+All links here are to an archived version of the website I was seeing when I wrote this article.*

 A few days ago, I started trying to fix a problem where my footnote backlinks[^this-is-a-backlink] rendered as emoji on iPhones[^this-emoji], herein referred to as my "emoji problem."
 Originally, I believed that I would have to write a [Jekyll plugin][Jekyll plugins] to fix it; it turned out to be much easier to fix than that.